andreagy/rp2040-freertos-cpp/README.md

 and the program prints “[Inactive]”.
 When a character is received the inactivity timer is started/reset.
 When enter is pressed the received character are processed in a command interpreter.
 The commands are:
 - help – display usage instructions
-- interval <number> - set the led toggle interval (default is 5 seconds)
+- interval (seconds) - set the led toggle interval (default is 5 seconds)
 - time – prints the number of seconds with 0.1s accuracy since the last led toggle

 If no valid command is found the program prints: “unknown command”.